VforVitorio/TTS_zero_shot_cloning/README.md

 The system takes a short reference audio sample and generates synthetic speech saying completely different words, attempting to match the characteristics of the original voice.

+Phrase for evaluation:

+_"Technology has changed the way we live.
+From smartphones to smart homes, everything is connected.
+On a rainy afternoon, there's nothing better than curling up with a good book and a cup of hot chocolate.
+The importance of healthy eating cannot be overstated.
+A balanced diet fuels our bodies and helps us stay strong.
+Traveling to a new country opens your mind.
+You meet different people, taste new food, and learn about their culture."_

 ## Objectives

 - Implement at least 2 different TTS acoustic models with zero-shot voice cloning capabilities